erigontech/erigon/cmd/rpctest/Readme.md

 PoolSize=128, CursorBatchSize=1K -> 95-Latency 6s (eat 50 conns in pool)
 PoolSize=128, CursorBatchSize=100 -> 95-Latency 600ms (eat 5 conns in pool)
 ```

 RPC daemon known problems:
-- if call .Cursor().Seek() it will allocate `cursor batch cash` and wont use it.
-- we doing a lot of .Encode calls (for each cmd/key/value) - "maybe" .Encode perform syscall to send data.
+- we call .Encode for each cmd/key/value - "maybe" it does syscall to send data.
-Maybe we need buffered io.Writer or encode struct{cmd,key,value} at once.
+Maybe need buffered io.Writer or encode struct{cmd,key,value} at once.
+Need to write benchmark.